 By the time you have a small heater, your lighting and computers, a toaster and a kettle in your little office, you could easily end up drawing over 7000w if everything was briefly turned on simultaneously.
 Make sure you have a proper 32a power supply correctly installed in a ring main around your container.
 Avoid lots of extension reels and take the time to install plenty of plug sockets neatly where you’ll be needing them in the interior walls of your container.

 It’s also worth considering HVAC as containers can get very cold in the winter and warm in the summer.
+Installing exterior cladding packed with insulation will go a long way to keeping the interior temperature more stable throughout the year.

 To provide insulation and prevent condensation you will need to line the inside of your shipping container.
 Closed cell spray foam insulation is the most efficient way to insulate containers internally.
 The two-part foam insulation is sprayed directly onto the steel surface and it expands to form a completely seamless insulation layer with no gaps or joints.
 Once the foam insulation has been applied it can be boarded over with plasterboard or plywood but as an alternative, using melamine can provide a wipe clean interior without the need for further decoration.